-The frontal lobe of the brain is vital to our consciousness, as well as functions that appear uniquely human, such as spoken language.
+The frontal lobe of the brain is vital to human consciousness, as well as functions that appear uniquely human, such as spoken language.
+Frontal lobe damage can lead to a wide variety of symptoms

 - abstract thought